Canvas Support - Reference: About Course Creation, Name, and Code Standards

 Course names are human readable and consist of letters, numbers and punctuation.
 Course codes consist of bits of informaation seperated by periods.

-- Name: MASTER - Introduction to the Earth
+- Name: Sandbox - Introduction to the Earth

 Courses Associated with SIS Courses